 Based on changing community needs, the organization gathers experts and decision makers around a variety of issues.
 For example:

 - The Regional Consortium on Health Care Workforce and its three advisory groups are identifying the new skills and educational opportunities needed over the next decade in senior care, primary care and behavioral health.

-- The African American and Latino health coalitions and the Partnership on the Uninsured bring together more than 50 stakeholders to set priorities and develop strategies for addressing health disparities.
+- The African American and Latino health coalitions and the Partnership for Access to Healthcare (PATH) bring together more than 50 stakeholders to set priorities and develop strategies for addressing health disparities.

 - The Traffic Safety Public Education Campaign Working Group is focused on safety education around the city’s new bike lanes and the rules of the road.
 The group includes representatives from transit and pedestrian organizations, Rochester and Monroe County government, the Rochester Police Department and the Injury Free Coalition for Kids.